 But there is so much to do at Lago Mar, with daily activities scheduled, live music, fruity drink specials and fabulous dining.
 And you can walk the sun soaked beach or simply bob in the crystal blue 85° sea.

 We drove the strip, savored native conch fritters at the waterfront Bahia Cabaña – which hadn’t changed a bit fortunately.
-Then we boarded a boat tour from Las Olas Riverfront Plaza to see the incredible yachts and homes of the rich and famous.
+Then we boarded a water taxi boat tour from Las Olas Riverfront Plaza to see the incredible yachts and homes of the rich and famous.
 Our witty Captain pointed out multi-million dollar mansions and mega-yachts belonging to the likes of Tiger Woods, and the Miami Dolphin players and owner.
 I called it the “I feel poor tour,” but it was fun getting on the water to see why Fort Lauderdale is called the “Venice of America” –featuring a labyrinth of 200-miles of inland waterways.

 Back at Lago Mar, we took turns lounging at the lagoon pool and the marvelous private beach…(eeny-meeny-miny-mo).
 The staff seems to know every guest’s name and desire, a credit to the three generations of Banks family who have owned the resort since 1959 and continue to polish their Condé Nast Gold winning property.
 It’s pricey (at $459 for a 2 night package, with a bountiful buffet breakfast and one candlelight dinner thru October), but I had to tip my hat to Greg for finding the finest resort, with the very best location on Fort Lauderdale.
 If you don’t stay at Lago Mar, finding yourself up the beach at a chain hotel, at least treat yourself to dinner at Acquario…delightful and delicious fresh seafood with a superb sea view and topnotch service.

 30-minute drive south and we were in Miami, heading over the causeway to the